kurtcms/certbot/README.md

 $ /app/certbot/certbot.sh
 ```

-And have a signed SSL/TLS certificate installed.
+And have a signed TLS certificate installed.